 Sinuses are moist air spaces in the bones of the face around the nose.
 There are four sets of sinuses —in the cheekbones, forehead, between the eyes, and behind the eyes and nasal passages.
 They’re lined with the same mucous membranes that line the nose and airways.

-What Is Sinusitis?
+What Is a Sinus Infection?

-What Causes Sinusitis?
+What Causes Sinus Infections?

 - bad breath

-Can Sinusitis Be Prevented?
+Can Sinus Infections Be Prevented?

-Simple changes in your lifestyle or home environment can help lower the risk of sinusitis.
-For example, during the winter, use a humidifier to keep home humidity at 45%â50%.
-This will stop dry air from irritating the sinuses and make them less of a target for infection.
+You also can use a humidifier during the winter to keep home humidity at 45%–50%.
+This stops dry air from irritating the sinuses and make them less of a target for infection.
 Clean your humidifier often to prevent mold growth.

 When Should I Call the Doctor?

-- a cold that lasts for more than 7â10 days without improvement
+- a cold that lasts for more than 7–10 days without getting better

 - a cold that seems to be getting worse after 7 days of symptoms